 ESOP and sweat equity shares are both methods by which a company can issue shares to its employees, acting as an incentive for employees to contribute to the company's growth.
 While they are often confused, there are many differences between the two.
 To compare the two, it's important to first understand what each term means.
 Let's start with the fundamentals.

 ESOP is a plan where a company offers its directors, employees, and officers the option to buy shares in the company at a discounted price.
 The plan specifies the eligible employees, share price, and grant date in advance.

 However, the shares are not immediately given; they are held in a trust fund during a predetermined vesting period.
 Eligible employees must remain with the company during the vesting period to receive the shares.
 If they do, they can buy the shares at the grant price on the vesting date.

-Sweat equity is also a kind of equity that is issued to the employees of a company.
-They are a means for companies to demonstrate their appreciation for certain employees who contribute exceptionally to the growth of the company.
-In other words, they are a kind of reward for the employees’ hard work and services to the company.
+Sweat equity is a type of equity that can be issued to employees of a company.
+It is a way for companies to show their appreciation for employees who have made exceptional contributions to the growth of the company.
+In other words, it is a reward for their hard work and service to the company.

 The bottom line is that ESOPs and sweat equity shares share some basic commonalities.
-They are both issued to employees and they may both be at discounted prices.
-But beyond this, there are many areas of difference between ESOP and sweat equity shares.
-Knowing these distinctions can help you better understand the kind of shares you receive, if the company you work in issues either ESOPs or sweat equity.
+They are both issued to employees and may both be offered at discounted prices.
+However, there are several differences between ESOPs and sweat equity shares.
+Understanding these distinctions can help you better comprehend the type of shares you receive, if your company issues either ESOPs or sweat equity.

-Sweat equity is a term that refers to shares that are allotted by a company to its employees.
-They are offered in exchange for the employees’ contribution to the company in the form of technical expertise, value addition or provision of intellectual property rights.
+Sweat equity refers to shares given to employees for their contribution to the company, including technical expertise, value addition, or intellectual property rights.